vinnix/pganalytics_community/README.md

 ABOUT US

 Dextra (BR) / Dexence (US) is a technology company that has a long history with the PostgreSQL world.
 PgAnalytics is a web based software to help DBAs and non-DBAs to better manage their PostgreSQL Instances.
 It is offered in two ways: the open-source version and as a Software as a Service (SaaS) tool.
-For more information access www.pganalytics.com.br
+For more information access www.pganalytics.com.br (deprecated).

+All cycles of this system development were done by the colleagues https://github.com/vinnix/vinnix, https://github.com/matheusoliveira https://github.com/matheus-espanhol-movile while working over there.
+Later on, gently the code was made available to public by the team.

 INSTALLATION